-The challenge gets even more complicated since your ideal pair of binoculars have to survive the toughness of the outdoors, and everyone faces this challenge while looking for a durable but compact binocular.
-But the crux of the matter is not all the binoculars will not deliver as promised, especially since there are only a few binoculars that provide premium quality optics in a reasonable lightweight package.
+The top hiking binoculars have to be durable, lightweight, compact, waterproof, have coated optics and produce a crisp image.
+But not all compact binoculars for hiking will deliver as promised, especially since there are only a few models that provide premium quality optics in a reasonable lightweight package.

-Nowadays, the need for backpacking binoculars is rising astronomically since more people are trying to keep a reliable companion with them for their every outing.
-Undoubtedly, a great pair of binoculars can definitely change the way how you enjoy an outing or any activity.
-Binoculars, in fact, can add a new dimension to any sporting event, wildlife observation, bird watching, or simply any outdoor activity.
+Undoubtedly, a great pair of backpacking binoculars can definitely change the way you enjoy an outing or any activity.
+Binoculars, in fact, can add a new dimension to animal observation, bird watching, or simply any outdoor activity.

-Recommended Product: A Great Affordable Option for All Your Backpacking Needs
+Recommended Product: Possibly the Best Compact Binoculars for All Your Backpacking Needs

-Well, you can spend countless hours looking for an ideal binocular in the current market, and still, you will face many difficulties when deciding on your ideal pair.
-This happens because a large number of binoculars are available in the market, all with different features and quality.
-But only a few will meet your expectation.
-The Nikon 16000 PROSTAFF 7S 8X30 is one binocular which you can reliably look up to.
+You can spend countless hours looking for ideal binoculars on the market, and still, you will face many difficulties when deciding on your ideal pair.
+But only a few will meet your expectations.
+The Nikon 16000 PROSTAFF 7S 8X30 are binoculars which you can reliably look up to.

-Nikon PROSTAFF 7S is an ultralight and compact binocular.
+Nikon PROSTAFF 7S are ultralight and compact binoculars.
 This binocular is a solid optical instrument for a moderate price tag.
 The most amazing thing about this product is its physical size for which it works better than most other compact binoculars despite its tad smaller objective.
-With a 30mm front lens and 8x magnification, this binocular renders an excellent sharp image with tremendous clarity.
+With a 30mm front lens and 8x magnification, these binoculars render an excellent sharp image with tremendous clarity.

 Though the objective lens diameter may seem bit smaller to you, the front lens is the main key to maintain a lightweight physical structure.
 Generally, the heaviness depends largely on the size of the objective lens.